 However, if you don't have them you can always use red pepper flakes instead!

 Once you cook this down for a few minutes, it's time to add the vodka and stir, stir, stir!
-You can either fill a shot glass up half way or you could measure out 2 tbsp -- whatever works for you!
+You can either fill a shot glass up half way or you could measure out 2 tablespoon -- whatever works for you!

 Let the vodka deglaze the pan.
 That means you should scrape up any bits that are stuck on the bottom of your pan and reincorporate them into the sauce.
 Once you do that, cook out the vodka for a few minutes more then turn the heat to medium-low.